shifabasheer/BeGit/README.md

-# BeGit
+# Be-Git
-Repo for Github Beginers
+This repo is website for the Be-git event